Men who have sex with men blood donor controversy in the United Kingdom: 2011 one-year deferral

 In September 2011 this lifetime ban was lifted in all parts of the UK (excluding Northern Ireland until September 2016), and a 1-year ban was put in place for MSM who are sexually active, regardless of whether safe sex practises were undertaken.

 The gay rights group Stonewall said the move was a "step in the right direction".
 However, a spokesperson pointed to the fact that high-risk heterosexuals would still be less controlled than low-risk gay men: "A gay man in a monogamous relationship who has only had oral sex will still automatically be unable to give blood but a heterosexual man who has had multiple partners and not worn a condom will not be questioned about his behaviour, or even then, excluded."
+Academics argued that donor health checks knowingly committed the ecological fallacy, allowing population-level statistics to obscure within-group diversity, over-emphasizing the risk posed by some 'high-risk-groups' while inadequately identifying the risk posed by ‘low-risk-groups’, and called instead for practice-based risk assessment.
 The Independent reported that Andy Wasley, editor in chief of So So Gay magazine, called for "more precise selection criteria" to be used in identifying high-risk potential donors.

 It was not clear how much the total amount of blood donated would change following this change, Sir Nick Partridge, chief executive of the Terrence Higgins Trust, is quoted as saying it is impossible to say how many men would actually be able to start donating blood, as "the vast majority of gay men are still (sexually) active".